Can Physical Therapy Help Arthritis Pain?

 Decreasing Pain by Increasing Mobility

-There are a number of physical therapy techniques that are useful for managing arthritis, such as:
+There are a number of physical therapy techniques that are useful for managing

 - Positioning the body to protect joints and avoid the onset of pain and stiffness

 - Relearning how to complete everyday tasks in a way that is safer for joints

 - Massages and stretches that keep the joints moving and promote range of

 The goal of the therapist is to use a combination of treatments in order